Greek bailout bill submitted to parliament for approval

 “The government wants it to be approved before Friday’s Eurogroup meeting,” a parliamentary official told Reuters, referring to the meeting of euro zone finance ministers.
 “That is the effort.”

-The legislation covers tax and pension reform, public administration reform, the relaunch of a privatization scheme which stalled earlier in the year and the establishment of a wealth fund for privatization projects which will be supervised by European institutions.
+The legislation covers tax and pension reform, public administration reform, the relaunch of a privatisation scheme which stalled earlier in the year and the establishment of a wealth fund for privatisation projects which will be supervised by European institutions.

-According to the 29-page memorandum of understanding Greece agreed with creditors, a copy of which was obtained by Reuters, Greek must move to rapidly privatize its ports, regional airports and its power grid operator.

-Reporting by Michele Kambas and George Georgiopoulos; editing by Deepa Babington and Digby Lidstone
+According to the 29-page memorandum of understanding Greece agreed with creditors, a copy of which was obtained by Reuters, Greek must move to rapidly privatise its ports, regional airports and its power grid operator.
+(Reporting by Michele Kambas and George Georgiopoulos; editing by Deepa Babington and Digby Lidstone)